|

 SWCPC 264

-King and Dickens Counties in West Texas.
-Burnett built a large rock mansion in 1917,
+acres in King and Dickens Counties in West Texas.
+Burnett built a large rock

 Fowler, Cass Alice